mozilla-services/socorro/README.rst

 Socorro: Mozilla crash ingestion pipeline
 =========================================

-Socorro is a Mozilla-centric ingestion pipeline and analysis tools for crash reports using the `Breakpad libraries
+Socorro is a Mozilla-centric crash ingestion pipeline and analysis tools for crash reports using the `Breakpad libraries
 <http://code.google.com/p/google-breakpad/>`_.